axelvaldez/radical-companies/_posts/2024/2024-30-09-radical-how-it-evolved.markdown

  <p>But what about contributions.
 Bosses recognize them, although not always fairly.</p>

 <h1>Recognized Contributions</h1>
- <h1>The co-author Adrian Perez and I experimented with how to recognize contributions.
-That was the one question, the fairness of it all, that came up very often at Nearsoft.</h1>
+ <p>Adrian Perez, co-author, and I experimented with how to recognize contributions.
+That was the one question, fairness of it all, that came up very often at Nearsoft.
+We did not have RADs at the time, so we made it equal portions and this didnt work as well as we expected.</p>

 <h1>Distributions</h1>
  <p>At Nearsoft we reserved part of our profits for the following year’s operations and the rest we distributed equally among everybody.
 If there were 100 people and we had a $100 to distribute each of us got an extra dollar.</p>